top of page

 But in saying all that it's a cool spot and one I'd definitely come back to.

-This had the danger of turning into the longest blog post ever so I've had to reign in my enthusiasm about all things Mantovan.
-Just a little though.
 For such a small city, there is so much to do and see here that it's hard to know where to start.
 If you're interested in history, art and architecture, then you will be in your element.
 Equally if your idea of heaven is people-watching with a gelato in your hand on a gorgeous piazza, then there are few more pleasant spots to do so.
 For the more active, you can take a stroll, run or cycle around the lake shore.
 For those who like their holidays activity-free, then there are some great boat trips to allow for lounging in scenic locations.
 Here are just some of the highlights and wonders of this most gorgeous of cities.

 *Palazzo Te